Industrial Mechanic (Millwright) Apprenticeship

-Description: This level 2 course will further develop knowledge and ability to setup and operate welding equipment safely, and to specifications.
-Additional theory will review weld quality and defects, the effect of expansion/contraction on weldments and types of weld joints and welding symbols.
-The course is delivered as 25% theory and 75% hands-on skills training using the Gas Metal Arc Welding (GMAW or “MIG”), and Shielded Metal Arc Welding (SMAW or “stick”) processes, and will also include shop demonstrations of the Gas Tungsten Arc Welding (GTAW or “TIG”), and Flux Cored Arc Welding (FCAW) processes.
+Description: This level 2 course will further develop knowledge and ability to setup and operate Shielded Metal Arc Welding ("Stick") welding equipment, safely and to specifications.
+The Gas Metal Arc Welding ("MIG") and Gas Tungsten Arc Welding ("TIG") processes will also be studied.
+Additional theory will review quality and defects, the effects of expansion and contraction on weldments, types of weld joints and welding symbols.
+This course is delivered with both theory and hands-on skills components.
+Demonstrations of other shop equipment will also be delivered.

 Description: To develop in the apprentice Millwright basic knowledge of electrical and electronic terminology, schematics and application of Programmable Logic Controllers (PLCs).